emmaclinton/emmaclinton.github.io/rosgen/HEGSRR-Replication-Report.md

 | Level II Stream Type | C3 |

 ![Long Profile](/results/figures/long_prof.png)
-_R output of longitudinal stream profile._
+_(Fig. 5) R output of longitudinal stream profile._
 ![Cross-sectional Profile](/results/figures/x_section.png)
-_R output of cross-sectional stream profile with 2x bankfull depth shown as black line._
+_(Fig. 6) R output of cross-sectional stream profile with 2x bankfull depth shown as black line._
 ![Slope Profile](/results/figures/slope.png)
-_R output of longitudinal stream profile indicating slope changes between points._
+_(Fig. 7) R output of longitudinal stream profile indicating slope changes between points._

 ## Unplanned Deviations from the Protocol

 The only deviation from the protocol was re-calculating slope as a general value from the start point to the end point of the longitudinal profile.
 In the original code, the slope value was calculated as the average slope value between each point derived from the reach centerline.
-Due to digitizing errors, there were some outliers of much higher elevation that were marked higher up the banks than they should have been, as can be seen in the longitudinal slope profile above.
+Due to digitizing errors, there were some outliers of much higher elevation that were marked higher up the banks than they should have been, as can be seen in the longitudinal slope profile above (Fig. 7).
 This skewed the results of the slope average, resulting in a slope of 1.715.
 Re-calculating slope as the slope between the beginning and end points accounted for some of the digitizing uncertainty and yielded a much more credible value of 0.0066833 that aligns with the RCS.

 ## Results/ Discussion

 Our results differed from those of Kasprak et al. (2016).
 The original study found that this river reach (CBW05583-275954) was of the type B3c, while our analysis led to the conclusion that this reach is type C3 (Table 3).
 Although the Level I classification is not the same (Table 2), the entrenchment ratio value seems to be the main factor that results in our classification being different from that of the original study (Table 2).
 There are several factors that may be causing this discrepancy.
 It is important to consider that we are introducing a great deal of uncertainty in this digitization process, no matter how carefully we attempted to pick out the banks and valley edges in this data.
 One factor that caused some inconsistencies in slope and potentially in the centerline calculations was that all digitization was done at 1:1500 scale.
 At that resolution, it was difficult to very accurately pick out and trace the banks of the river.
 Perhaps if there were a way to automate this digitization to ensure that it was based on clear, data-driven elevational differences, this would account for some of this uncertainty.
 The fact that this digitization was done by a novice instead of an expert in stream geomorphology also introduced uncertainty into this process.

 Another potential driver of the difference in our results was the fact that we used different materials and methods than those in the original study.
 Like Kasprak et al. (2016), we used GIS to test the RCS.
 However, we used original models and code in the platforms GRASS and R, while they used the [River Bathymetry Toolkit](https://essa.com/explore-essa/tools/river-bathymetry-toolkit-rbt/) to determine the values of river classification criteria.
 In addition, our data differed from that used in Kasprak et al. (2016).
 Our study used [Camp Creek LiDAR DEM data](https://github.com/emmaclinton/RE-rosgen/blob/main/data/metadata/Camp_Creek_Lidar_Report_2008.pdf), which had a resolution of 1m x 1m.
 Conversely, Kasprak et al. (2016) used DEM data with 0.1m grid resolution.
 This difference in resolution is another potential source of uncertainty in our digitization process and in our slope calculations.
+There are also errors in our data, as evidenced in Fig. 2a by the vertical lines in the shaded DEM in Fig. 2a.
 We also did not have access to high-resolution topographic data nor to on-the-ground photographs of the site to check the accuracy or validity of our assessment, and did not "check" our results in that way.
 In addition, we used different methods to pick out our bankfull water surface, relying on the CHaMP data for average bankfull width rather than using the [CHaMP Topo Toolbar](https://sites.google.com/a/northarrowresearch.com/champtools/) to derive a bankfull water surface as Kasprak et al. (2016) did.

 Aside from the entrenchment ratio, the sinuosity value is slightly lower than those of both B and C RCS stream types (typically >1.2, whereas our value was 1.0173 [Table 3]).
 The calculated sinuosity only aligns with that of an RCS Class A stream.
 This may be due to the approximated centerlines extrapolated from the digitized banks and valley edges losing some of the variability reflected in the banks.
 Additionally, although there is little temporal separation between our study and Kasprak et al. (2016), it is interesting to give some consideration here the impact of time on changes in fluvial form and behavior.